Weslaco, Texas: Trade

-The focal point of economic activity has shifted from agriculture to international trade, healthcare, retail and tourism since the ratification of the North American Free Trade Agreement in 1994.

-In Hidalgo County, cross-border cargo and vehicular traffic have increased 345% and 36.4% respectively since the beginning of the 1990s, from 228,133 to 1,015,554 cargo trucks in 2008 and from 10.92 million to 14.9 million automobiles.
+Following the ratification of the North American Free Trade Agreement in 1994, cross-border cargo and vehicular traffic in the county increased 345% and 36.4% respectively since the beginning of the 1990s, from 228,133 to 1,015,554 cargo trucks in 2008 and from 10.92 million to 14.9 million automobiles.
 US/Mexico trade crossing the international bridge in Hidalgo County increased from $5.0 billion in 1994, pre-NAFTA, to $12.56 billion in 2000 and $19.9 billion in 2006.
 From 1995 to 2006 the Rio Grande Valley share of NAFTA trade increased 168% from $11.1 billion to $31.6 billion.

-Retail sales

-It is estimated that there are 40 million visits per year from Mexican citizens coming to Texas for vacations and shopping trips.
-These people contribute greatly to the retail sales volume that occurs in Weslaco and the surrounding communities.

 Healthcare services

 Prime Healthcare Services, through its subsidiary Knapp Medical Center, serves Weslaco's emergency medical needs.
 The facility is outfitted with a Heli-Pad, Level 3 Trauma Unit and 233 hospital beds.
 Surrounding Knapp Medical is an unofficial healthcare district featuring a concentration of physicians, medical services and pharmacies.
 This district draws patients from the entire Mid-Valley.
-There is a double board certified, fellow trained Orthopedic Surgeon specializing in Total Joint Replacement and fracture care.
-Dr. Michael D. Sander is a native of Weslaco, Texas.
 Weslaco residents can check with local providers for other specialized needs.

 Government

-The current City Officials are Mayor David Suarez, Mayor Pro-Tem Letty Lopez, Commissioner Leo Muñoz (District 1), Commissioner Greg Kerr (District 2), Commissioner JP Rodriguez (District 3), Commissioner Adrian Farias (District 4) and Commissioner Josh Pedraza (District 6).
-The current Chief of Police is Joel Rivera, a former Division Chief at the Hidalgo County Sheriff's Office.

-The United States Postal Service operates the Weslaco Post Office at 109 N Border Ave.

-The Texas Department of Public Safety operates the Region 3 McAllen office in Weslaco.

-The United States Border Patrol Weslaco Station is located at 1501 E. Expressway 83.

-The Sergeant Tomás Garces Texas Army National Guard Armory located at 1100 Vo Tech Dr, in the home for the C Company 3rd Battalion (Mechanized) 141st Infantry and Detachment 1, Company A, 536th Brigade Support Battalion.
-This armory was dedicated in honor of Weslaco native Sgt.
-Tomás Garces, the first Texas Army National Guard combat casualty since World War II.